Fort Wayne in Allen County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1837.

 Location.
 41° 4.722′ N, 85° 8.167′ W. Marker is in Fort Wayne, Indiana, in Allen County.
-Marker is at the intersection of E. Wayne Street and Barr Street, on the right when traveling west on E. Wayne Street.
+It is at the intersection of E. Wayne Street and Barr Street, on the right when traveling west on E. Wayne Street.
 Touch for map.
-Marker is in this post office area: Fort Wayne IN 46802, United States of America.
+Marker is at or near this postal address: 901 Barr St, Fort Wayne IN 46802, United States of America.
 Touch for directions.